revely-inc/co.revely.gradient/README.md

 RevelyGradient
 ========

-RevelyGradient an Android library for easy gradient management !
+RevelyGradient is an Android library for easy gradient management !

 About Revely
 ========